Utsav9163/LensFlex-Utsav/README.md

 <br>
 It consists of sections like home, about, gallery, blog, contact, finally about the Portfolio website and the pictures uploaded in G-drive followed by quick links of the page and social media links of the Person.

+* A header section with the logo and navbar.